We are your group for growth.

 No

 , but we do talk about ADHD at our education and support groups.
 At our social events we simply enjoy participating in fun activities with people who identify as having ADHD, are neurodiverse, or are advocates of folks with ADHD.
 We aren’t always so serious and we enjoy being in community with others who “get us”.
+It a wonderful and rare thing to meet new people and not feel any pressure to “mask”.
+This is where genuine friendships form and sometimes people learn of workplaces that are neurodivergent friendly.

 Why aren’t there a lot of pictures/videos of people?